 Macadamia Chocolate Chip Biscotti

 There is a distinct, rhythmic transition when late summer yields to the early whispers of autumn.
 It brings a natural desire to linger just a bit longer over a hot cup of coffee or a glass of dessert wine.
 To accompany these quiet, restorative moments, the gracious host relies on a pastry designed specifically for the occasion.
-Enter the traditional Italian biscottiโa masterpiece of culinary architecture and intentional baking.
+Enter the traditional Italian biscotti—a masterpiece of purposeful, intentional baking.

 Macadamia Chocolate Chip Biscotti